 Brescia University provides equal opportunity and full participation for persons with disabilities.
 Residence hall accommodations are available for students with disabilities.
-Adapted housing space is limited and assigned on a first come basis when the completed application and deposits are received.
-It is the responsibility of the student to inform the Residence Life Office if special accommodations are needed.
-The Residence Life Office will respond in a timely manner to requests for appropriate and reasonable housing accommodations.
+Adapted housing space is limited and assigned on a first-come basis when the completed application and deposits are received.
+It is the responsibility of the student to inform the Residence Life Office and Office of Student Success if special accommodations are needed.
+These offices will respond in a timely manner to requests for appropriate and reasonable housing accommodations.

-If students with physical or mental impairments feel that their campus housing assignments does not accommodate their disability or endangers them in any way, they should make this known to the Director of Residence Life.
-If the student believes he/she does not receive a satisfactory response from the Assistant Dean, the student may appeal the issue to the Dean of Students and/or the Student Welfare Committee.
+If students with physical or mental impairments feel that their campus housing assignments does not accommodate their disability or endangers them in any way, they should make this known to the Residence Life Office and Office of Student Success.
+If the student believes he/she does receive a satisfactory response f, the student may appeal the issue to the via the grievance policy outlined in this document.